 Dim Sum debt sales fell to 5.7 billion yuan this month, from 10.5 billion yuan in September and set for the weakest level this year.
 Issuance of 143.4 billion yuan this year, compares with 152 billion yuan for all of 2011, according to data compiled by Bloomberg that excludes short-dated certificates of deposit.

 After weakening in the first two quarters of this year, the yuan rebounded and is now 0.7 percent stronger in 2012, the slowest advance since 2009.
 It touched a 19-year high of 6.2446 per dollar on Oct.
 18 and was little changed at 6.2487 today.

 Expectations for yuan gains have returned and liquidity has improved onshore, easing the cash crunch in the city, said Wang at HSBC, which has a 24.4 percent share of Dim Sum underwriting this year.
 Inflows of capital forced the monetary authority to intervene to prevent the Hong Kong dollar from strengthening this week.

-“Issuers will opportunistically return to the market in the next few weeks as the recent strength in the renminbi has improved overall market sentiment towards dim sum bonds,” Suanjin Tan, a Singapore-based Asian fixed income portfolio manager at BlackRock Inc. (BLK), which manages $3.67 trillion as of Sept.
+“Issuers will opportunistically return to the market in the next few weeks as the recent strength in the renminbi has improved overall market sentiment towards dim sum bonds,” Suanjin Tan, a Singapore-based Asian fixed income portfolio manager at BlackRock Inc. (BLK:US), which manages $3.67 trillion as of Sept.
 30. “The overwhelming demand for paper we have witnessed in the dollar space is also likely to filter through to the dim sum market as investors scramble for yield.”